lubnahaitham/SocialWebsite/README.md

 description: to display optimized images

 redis => firs, install Redis from the website => "https://redis.io/download", Then install => "pip install redis"

+Note: This is from Django3 by example book.
+It's a good book to learn alot from it